 Table of Contents:

-Scammers are always finding new ways to profit off the brand identity of successful businesses.
+Scammers are always finding new ways to profit from the brand identity of successful businesses.
 They can divert traffic to fake websites, sell counterfeit products, or even steal sensitive information from your prospective customers — all of which can severely affect your brand identity and reputation.

 To avoid this, you need to constantly monitor and protect your brand identity.
 In this article, we discuss: